-If you choose to physically receive part or all of your money and do not replace the entire amount within 60 days, you will be subject to taxes, potentially including a 10% additional tax, on the amount kept.
+If you choose to physically receive part or all of your money and do not replace the entire amount within 60 days, you will be subject to penalty fees and taxes on the amount kept.

-Generally, any distribution you receive from an IRA before the day you reach age 59½ is subject to a 10% additional tax imposed by the IRS, in addition to federal and state income tax.
-Beginning at age 59½, you can withdraw money (of which any deductible contributions and investment earnings are taxable at your then-current income tax rate) from your IRA as desired without the 10% additional tax, whether or not you are still employed.
+Generally, any distribution you receive from an IRA before the day you reach age 59½ is subject to a penalty tax imposed by the IRS, in addition to federal and state income tax.
+Beginning at age 59½, you can withdraw money (of which any deductible contributions and investment earnings are taxable at your then-current income tax rate) from your IRA as desired without penalty, whether or not you are still employed.

 But, as with any rule, there are exceptions.
-Distributions before age 59½ are not subject to additional tax under certain circumstances, including when:
+Distributions before age 59½ are not subject to the penalty tax under certain circumstances, including when: